sbt/website/src/reference/90-Developers-Guide/01-Modularization/01-Module-Summary.md

 #### Util APIs ([sbt/util][utilrepo])

-Util APIs provide commonly used features like logging and internal data types used by sbt.
+Util APIs provide commonly used features like logging and internal datatypes used by sbt.

 #### LibraryManagement API ([sbt/librarymanagement][librarymanagementrepo])